 Stay on target

-Brands are no doubt excited by the viral nature of many experimental experiences, with events pushing the bounds of creativity both dazzling attendants and massively boosting engagement numbers.
+Brands are no doubt excited by the viral nature of many experimental experiences, with events pushing the bounds of creativity both dazzling attendants and massively boosting engagement numbers in addition to enhancing user experience.
 However, unrestrained experimental ideas can sometimes cross the line and generate headlines for all the wrong reasons.

 In an attempt to promote the movie Mission Impossible III, lm studio Paramount Pictures placed 4,500 audio devices in LA Times newspaper racks, set to play the Mission Impossible theme tune when opened.
 Unfortunately for Paramount, a number of these devices were thought to be bombs and in one case a bomb squad was called to detonate a device.